aau-claaudia/hpc/docs/ucloud/guides/ChatUI/ChatUI-teaching.md

 ![ChatUI - Create empty folder](/assets/img/UCloud/ChatUI 2.png)

 Running inference against LLMs is much faster on a machine with one GPU and a large amount of memory.
+For optimal performance, we recommend using the u3-GPU from SDU or the uc1-l4 or uc1-l40 from the AAU/K8 provider.
 Remember to select the empty directory that was created in the first step as `DATA_DIR`.
-Notice also that you should specify the number of hours that the application should run for.
+Additionally, remember to specify the desired runtime duration for the application by setting the number of hours.
+Once the machine is running, you can extend the runtime or shut it down as needed.

 ![Find ChatUI under apps](/assets/img/UCloud/ChatUI 3.png)